DainChung/Project-Magic_Ship/README.md

 This is just for graduation

-Do not Use it For Commercial Purpose OR Graduation without our Permission
+Do NOT use it for Commercial Purpose OR Graduation without our permission

 ## 역할분배